lrr-rachel/Rproject/README.md

 # Rproject
-startup R project for statistical computing
+startup R project and lab exercises for statistical computing